flybayer/react-native-camera/README.md

 If set to `true`, the image returned will be mirrored.

+#### `iOS` `mirrorVideo`

+If set to `true`, the video returned will be mirrored.

 #### `fixOrientation` (_deprecated_)

 If set to `true`, the image returned will be rotated to the _right way up_.
 WARNING: It uses a significant amount of memory and my cause your application to crash if the device cannot provide enough RAM to perform the rotation.

 (_If you find that you need to use this option because your images are incorrectly oriented by default, could please submit a PR and include the make model of the device.
 We believe that it's not required functionality any more and would like to remove it._)

 ## Component instance methods